Table of Contents

 5. Does the simultaneous requirement for shower activation apply to multiple stations?

 The ANSI standard states that the eye/face wash needs to be 10 seconds away from where an accident could occur and needs to be on the same level with no obstructions.
-For strong acid or
+For strong acids or strong caustic, the emergency equipment should be immediately adjacent to the hazard.

 7. Is there a distance conversion?